sahan-nirodha24/Weather-Mobile-App-V02/README.md

 4) Snow: Displays a snowing animation with a snowy background.

-Middle Text Box section of this app including for the
+The center text box field of this app displaying the below things

 1) Humidity